Kaidan Alenko: Reception

 Other sources have been more positive in their evaluation of the character.
 In Chapter 1 of the book Digital Love: Romance and Sexuality in Games, Michelle Clough presented a case study which illustrated how Kaidan is an example of the shifting portrayal of male sexualization in the original trilogy.
 She believed that the character's overall depiction in the series framed him as a good choice for Shepard as a romantic and sexual partner.
 Kristine Steimer from IGN said in 2010 that she enjoyed her conversations with Kaidan; she praised the character's loyalty as his best quality and looked forward to completing the character's romance arc with her Shepard in any further DLC content or sequels for the series.
 Alex Knapp, a staff writer at Forbes, initially had a self-described "irrational dislike" of Kaidan due to his experiences with the character in the first game.
 Knapp disclosed in a later article that he had completely changed his mind about Kaidan after completing Mass Effect 3 with him in his squad, praising his character development and also his gameplay utility during combat missions because his powers are well balanced.
 Liana Ruppert commented that her opinion of the character "changed dramatically" when she played as a female Shepard and commit to his romance arc from the first game.

-A few sources have commented that much of the fanbase missed out on Kaidan's growth as a character during Mass Effect 3.
+Some commentators have commented that much of the fanbase missed out on Kaidan's growth as a character during Mass Effect 3.
 Daniel Horowitz, writing for VentureBeat, said Kaidan was the most overlooked character in the series and generally not marketed well by BioWare; he drew attention to the fact that the trilogy's promo art has historically focused on a male Shepard, and Ashley was featured prominently in promos for the first Mass Effect.
 Horowitz went into detail about Kaidan's story arc in the trilogy, and argued that while his subtle characterization and understated nature does not generate as much fan interest as Shepard's other companions, he is "the most developed, well-rounded and fully realized character in the Mass Effect universe".
 Ruppert said players who play as a male Shepard would have had a better context in connecting with the character if the option to romance him was available at the commencement of the trilogy.
 In an editorial published by This Is My Joystick, Bryony Stewart-Seume drew a comparison to Jane Eyre in order to highlight the actual quality and depth of game writing for the character.
 Writing for Fanbyte, Kenneth Shepard agreed that Kaidan is one of the series' best written characters, and opined that Kaidan's characterization was intentionally stunted in the original Mass Effect for players choosing a male Commander Shepard, which was an example of what he called an attempt to "create a heavily-gendered, heteronormative world" before Mass Effect 3.
 In 2015, Logo TV ranked Kaidan as the third on their list of the sexiest male video game characters.